Working with states, territories and local government

 - Western Australia

-Working groups are established with terms of reference and clear objectives to address matters of national significance requiring cross-jurisdictional collaboration, including:
+Working groups are established to address matters of national significance requiring cross-jurisdictional collaboration, including:

 - National arts and disability strategy working group

-Responsibility for hosting meetings of cultural ministers and officials and provision of secretariat support rotates among the jurisdictions.
-The current secretariat is Tasmania.
+The Meeting of Cultural Ministers Secretariat has responsibility for hosting meetings of cultural ministers and officials, as well as provision of secretariat support.
+The secretariat role rotates among the jurisdictions, the current secretariat is the Northern Territory.